dsccommunity/dsccommunity.org/content/Community/contact.en.md

 #### #DSC channel

-The community gathers in the Virtual PowerShell User Group #DSC channel which is an open forum for all DSC related questions, discussions and collaboration.
+The community gathers in the Virtual PowerShell User Group #DSC channel which is an open instant messaging chat room for all DSC related questions, discussions and collaboration.

 The PowerShell channels is bridged between Discord and Slack, so you can use either respectively app or website.

-There are not just the #DSC channel, there are a lot of other discussions around PowerShell in various channels.
-On top of the #DSC channel you can join any other channel as well.
+It's more than just the #DSC channel, there are a lot of other discussions around PowerShell in various channels, and you can join them too.

 You can read more about the Virtual PowerShell User Group and how to connect at the site [poshcode.org](http://poshcode.org/).
 Below are the two most popular ways to connect.

 >*Tagging a specific user so they get notified works best in the app
 >that the user uses.
-Most maintainers and committee members has joined
+Most maintainers and committee members have joined
 >through Slack.*

-_If the links does not work then [poshcode.org](http://poshcode.org/)_ _might have new updated links._
+_If the links do not work then [poshcode.org](http://poshcode.org/)_ _might have new updated links._

 ##### Slack